 Tuesday, June 16, 2026

-The young woman who's just moved into the house by the crossroads has installed a wildlife camera in the garden.
+The young woman who's just moved into the house by the crossroads has installed a wildlife camera in the garden for her four year olds.
 She delightedly takes out her i-Phone and shows us grainy footage of an owl snatching a fish from her garden pond.
 We all agree that this is an unusual thing for an owl to do.

 Outside the village hall there's a smaller than usual pile of beer cans.
 New Zealand playing Iran had a good turnout but Belgium v Egypt seems to have been less popular.